marvinpinto-archive/moodle-ssso/README.md

 Then log in as a user with administrator rights and go to `Site Administration -> Notifications` where you will install this like any other Moodle plugin.

-### Mcrypt

-Note that since this plugin uses PHP's `mcrypt_encrypt` function, the corresponding `mcrypt` module will need to be installed if not already present.
-On Debian based systems, it's a simple matter of:

-    $ apt-get install php5-mcrypt
-    $ /etc/init.d/apache2 restart

 <a name="configuration"></a>